dado-offbrand/ThunderPackerGUI/README.md

  - Added auto-zipping for the file (following the ThunderStore name format for downloaded mods)
  - Reorganized code to sequence actions better
  - Removed automatically opening the directory (temporarily)
+ - Forced usage of .png instead of .png/.jpg

 # Upcoming features
  - File size reduction, this program is reletively large